mozman/ezdxf/docs/notes/drawing.md

 inner workings of the algorithms.
 Not all edge cases may have been considered.

 ## Colors

 - most entities are colored contextually, based on the layer or block that they reside in
 - usually entity colors are not stored directly (e.g. as RGB), but are indices into a lookup table.
-Different CAD applications may use different color palletes making consistent coloring difficult.
+Different CAD applications may use different color palettes making consistent coloring difficult.
 - if a block insert is placed on layer 'A', and the block contains an entity on layer 'B' with BYLAYER color: the entity will be drawn with the color of layer 'B'.
 - if a block insert is placed on layer 'A', and the block contains an entity on layer '0' with BYLAYER color: